justin13601/ACES/docs/source/configuration.md

 In the machine form, the configuration file consists of two parts:

-- `predicates`, stored as a dictionary from string predicate names (which must be unique) to either `DirectPredicateConfig` objects, which store raw predicates with no dependencies on other predicates, or `DerivedPredicateConfig` objects, which store predicates that build on other predicates.
+- `predicates`, stored as a dictionary from string predicate names (which must be unique) to either `PlainPredicateConfig` objects, which store raw predicates with no dependencies on other predicates, or `DerivedPredicateConfig` objects, which store predicates that build on other predicates.
 - `windows`, stored as a dictionary from string window names (which must be unique) to `WindowConfig` objects.

 Next, we will detail each of these configuration objects.

-### Predicates: `DirectPredicateConfig` and `DerivedPredicateConfig`
+### Predicates: `PlainPredicateConfig` and `DerivedPredicateConfig`

-#### `DirectPredicateConfig`: Configuration of Predicates that can be Computed Directly from Raw Data
+#### `PlainPredicateConfig`: Configuration of Predicates that can be Computed Directly from Raw Data

 These configs consist of the following four fields: